tiprankstipranks

 The Company relies on access to third-party intellectual property, which may not be available to the Company on commercially reasonable terms, or at all.

-The Company's products and services are designed to include intellectual property owned by third parties, which requires licenses from those third parties.
-In addition, because of technological changes in the industries in which the Company currently competes or in the future may compete, current extensive patent coverage and the rapid rate of issuance of new patents, the Company's products and services can unknowingly infringe existing patents or intellectual property rights of others.
-From time to time, the Company has been notified that it may be infringing certain patents or other intellectual property rights of third parties.
-Based on experience and industry practice, the Company believes licenses to such third-party intellectual property can generally be obtained on commercially reasonable terms.
-However, there can be no assurance the necessary licenses can be obtained on commercially reasonable terms or at all.
-Failure to obtain the right to use third-party intellectual property, or to use such intellectual property on commercially reasonable terms, can require the Company to modify certain products, services or features or preclude the Company from selling certain products or services, or otherwise have a material adverse impact on the Company's business, results of operations and financial condition.
+The Company's products and services include technology or intellectual property that must be licensed from third parties.
+In addition, because of technological changes in the industries in which the Company currently competes or in the future may compete, current extensive intellectual property coverage and the rapid rate of new intellectual property rights generation, the Company's products and services may be alleged to infringe existing intellectual property rights of others.
+This risk may be exacerbated by the use of new and emerging technologies, including machine learning and artificial intelligence, which can involve, among other things, the acquisition and use of copyrighted materials for training as well as the potential reproduction of copyrighted materials in their outputs.
+From time to time, the Company has been notified that it may be infringing certain intellectual property rights of third parties.
+The Company is not always able to obtain all necessary licenses to third-party intellectual property rights on commercially reasonable terms or at all.
+Failure to obtain the right to use third-party intellectual property, or to use such intellectual property on commercially reasonable terms, can require the Company to modify certain products, services or features or preclude the Company from selling certain products or services and expose the Company to significant licensing costs, all of which can materially adversely affect the Company's business, reputation, results of operations, financial condition and stock price.

 Technology - Risk 1